For more information, see table Some Sphingolipidoses.

 Gaucher disease is a sphingolipidosis resulting from glucocerebrosidase deficiency, causing deposition of glucocerebroside.

 There are 3 types, which vary in epidemiology, enzyme activity, and manifestations.

-Symptoms and signs vary by type but are most commonly hepatosplenomegaly or CNS changes.
+Symptoms and signs vary by type but are most commonly hepatosplenomegaly or central nervous system changes.

-Diagnosis of Gaucher disease is by enzyme analysis of WBCs; carriers are detected, and types are distinguished by mutation analysis.
+Diagnosis of Gaucher disease is by DNA analysis and/or enzyme analysis of white blood cells; carriers are detected, and types are distinguished by mutation analysis.

 Treatment for types I and III include enzyme replacement with glucocerebrosidase, and sometimes miglustat, eliglustat, splenectomy, or stem cell or bone marrow transplantation; there is no treatment for type II.